rust-lang/book/nostarch/chapter16.md

 ```

 The error message states that the `counter` value was moved in the previous
 iteration of the loop.
-So Rust is telling us that we can’t move the ownership
+Rust is telling us that we can’t move the ownership
 of lock `counter` into multiple threads.
 Let’s fix the compiler error with a
 multiple-ownership method we discussed in Chapter 15.